iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 ## Video Stream

 The video stream is off by default, to turn on the video stream update the AppServerSettings settings in config.json.
-The video stream requires SSL, follow the in the next step that explains how to set up your domain name and SSL to point to your Raspberry Pi 3.
+The video stream requires SSL, follow the next step that explains how to set up your domain name and SSL to point to your Raspberry Pi 3.

 ```
 	"AppServerSettings":{